The-Swarm-Corporation/NewsAgent/README.md

 ## Key Features

-- **Smart Query Crafting**: Automatically creates optimized queries to fetch the most relevant news from multiple sources.
 - **Multi-Article Summarization**: Efficiently summarizes multiple articles at once, reducing the noise and delivering concise insights.
-- **Real-Time Updates**: Fetch news in real-time or set scheduled intervals for continuous monitoring.
-- **Customizable Sources**: Add or remove specific news sources, tailored to your business needs.
-- **Enterprise Integration**: Easily integrates into existing enterprise platforms for automated news monitoring and alert systems.

 ## Installation